doombubbles/bg3-mods/Wiki/Wizard---Chronomancy.md

 <img align="right" alt="Chronomancy Wizard Class Icon" height="150" src="images/ClassIcons/Chronomancy.png" />

 **Chronomancy** is a modded Subclass of [Wizard](https://bg3.wiki/wiki/Wizard) that gives Wizards basic healing capabilities, bonuses with temporally themed spells, and new ways to mess with time.
+This obviously is not a real Mage specialization from World of Warcraft, but my friends and I have always wished that it was one, so this is the next best thing!

 <h3>